serverless/enterprise/docs/insights.md

 ## Alerts

-As part of the Serverless Insgights feature we include a set of pre-configured alerts designed to help you optimize the performance and security of your serverless applications, while simultaneously lowering your costs.
+As part of the Serverless Insights feature we include a set of pre-configured alerts designed to help you optimize the performance and security of your serverless applications, while simultaneously lowering your costs.
 These events are presented in the "activity and insights" feed within the Serverless Enterprise Framework [dashboard](https://dashboard.serverless.com/).
 Preconfigured alerts include the following:

 ### New Error

-Errors happen, and the sooner you know about them after they are introduced the better equiped you are to proactively mitigate their impact.
+Errors happen, and the sooner you know about them after they are introduced the better equipped you are to proactively mitigate their impact.

 On a per function basis, the new error insight runs every five minutes, tracks error types reported during the past five minutes, and compares them with all error types reported over the prior 48 hours.
 An alert is generated when an error type is found that was not present during the prior 48 hours.
 From the activity and insights feed you are able to drill into the details of a specific occurrence of the new error type.